 Opportunities also exist to work for the state and federal government departments, electricity suppliers, engineering services, infrastructure providers and operators, consulting engineers, and major power companies like Energy Queensland, Origin, or Powerlink.

-Electrical engineers can specialize in various sub-disciplines of Electrical Engineering, such as:
+Electrical engineers can specialise in various sub-disciplines of Electrical Engineering, such as:

 Traffic systems and Air traffic control